+4. Also, the FTIR spectra indicate changes in the aromatic and heteroaromatic structures when the RB21 and NaHCO3 dye solution comes in contact with the thin silver film.

-The silver layer strong roughness due to ring shaped particles is evidenced with profilometry measurements and the profiles are presented in Figures 11 (a, b) and the reduced thickness after catalytic interaction is noticed in Figure 11 (c).
+The silver layer strong roughness due to ring shaped particles is evidenced with profilometry measurements and the profiles are presented in Figures 12 (a, b), while the reduced thickness after catalytic interaction is noticed in Figure 12 (c).
 The density of the peaks is lower after RB21 solution was added and there are cavities between peaks, proving that the RB21 solution had an effect of “etching” on the thin layer.
 The effect shows that some of the silver thin film material was consumed.
+This etching effect could be caused by entrainment of submicrometer silver particles in the resulting leakage as a result of pouring the aqueous solution of RB21 and NaHCO3 and/or binding of silver particles to modified and ionized functional groups such as sulfonate and carboxylate.